LateGenXer/finance/rtp/README.md

 ## Limitations

 * Income tax after the 45% additional rate threshold is overestimated.
 This is because the marginal income tax rate drops from 60% back to 45%, which can't be accurately modeled as a linear programming problem.
-* It cannot model post-retirement scenarios yet.
-In particular, it assumes all pension funds are uncrystalized (that no TFC, drawdown, or UFPLS was taken.)
 * It cannot model defined benefits pension pots or annuities yet.
 * It doesn't model mortality or the impact of different asset allocations on IHT.
 * It ignores dividend allowance and dividend tax.